Bartholin gland carcinoma: Diagnosis

-Bartholin gland can be differentiated by histology to determine whether the malignancy is due to squamous cell carcinoma, adenoid cystic carcinoma, or adenocarcinomas.
+Bartholin gland can be differentiated by histology to determine whether the malignancy is due to squamous cell carcinoma, adenoid cystic carcinoma, or adenocarcinoma.

 Management

-Though Bartholin gland carcinoma is rare, along with other unusual Bartholin gland growths, it many not be the typical practice for clinicians to consider lesions malignant.
-Early diagnosis can help to prevent the cancer from the glands to surrounding.
-Though malignancies of the Bartholin gland are rare clinicians biopsy Bartholin gland lesions in older women or when the growth reoccurs or does not respond to original treatment.
+Though Bartholin gland carcinoma is rare, along with other unusual Bartholin gland growths, it may not be the typical practice for clinicians to consider lesions malignant.
+Early diagnosis can help prevent the cancer from spreading from the glands to the surrounding area.
+Though malignancies of the Bartholin gland are rare, clinicians biopsy Bartholin gland lesions in older women or when the growth reoccurs or does not respond to the original treatment.

 Prognosis

-The prognosis is optimistic as long as the growth has not metastasized to the lymph nodes.
+The prognosis is optimistic if the growth has not metastasized to the lymph nodes.

 History

-Bartholin glands were described in cattle by Casper Barthlin in 1677.
+Bartholin glands were described in cattle by Casper Bartholin in 1677.
 Their existence in humans was postulated at that time.

-Treatment can be a vulvectomy that results in the removal of the growth along with an extensive removal of adjacent tissue.
+Treatment can be a vulvectomy that results in the removal of the growth and an extensive removal of adjacent tissue.
 An inguinal lymphadenectomy often accompanies the vulvectomy.
 The tissue that is removed sometimes includes sections of the vagina and rectum.

-The Adenoid cystic carcinoma of the Bartholin gland is another uncommon malignancy with symptoms that include local painful intermittent recurrences.
-The disease is slow to progress but it can result in lung cancer after a long time after the initial treatment.
+The adenoid cystic carcinoma of the Bartholin gland is another uncommon malignancy with symptoms that include local painful intermittent recurrences.
+The disease is slow to progress, but it can result in lung cancer after a long time after the initial treatment.
 Treatment consists of surgical removal of the growth.
-Sometimes radiation and chemotherapy is performed.
+Sometimes, radiation and chemotherapy are performed.